aviral36/RWHOptimiser/README.md

 ### Mapping Data using Vision API

-The below image shows how a society in Dwarka, New Delhi is being analysed to estimate the rooftop of building.
+The below image shows how a society in Dwarka, New Delhi is being analysed to estimate the catchment area on/near the buildings.

 ![Rooftop mapping using Vision API](https://github.com/aviral36/RWHOptimiser/blob/master/metadata/Webp.net-gifmaker.gif)